JamesDGale83/gradianceStage/FRONTEND-TODO.md

 styling/ structure.
 The older one had a lot of fixed height columns/rows and was too complicated, this new one is simpler and more reactive to window resizing.

+-     UPDATE:  created duplicate repository with only our frontend stuff